Amy Getz, M.A., Strategic Implementation Lead, Higher Education

 Dana Center Role

 Amy’s work focuses on modernizing entry-level college mathematics programs through working with state and regional systems to implement the Dana Center Mathematics Pathways (formerly the New Mathways Project).
-She leads the development of tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support math pathways.
-Amy led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.
+She leads the a team that developments of tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support mathematics pathways.
+Amy also works with peer organizations to establish collaborations in support of mathematics pathways.
+Amy She led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.

 Before Joining the Dana Center